-CE Marks demonstrate that a product complies with the requirements provided for by European Directives or Regulations and the EN technical standards (European standards), if appropriate, that apply to the marketing of said product.
-If an authorised agency is involved in monitoring a product during the manufacturing stage in accordance with applicable European Union harmonisation legislation, its identity number must feature alongside the CE Mark.
+As a European indicator of conformity, a product must comply with the requirements established by European Directives or Regulations and the EN technical standards (European standards) that, if necessary, apply to the marketing of the product at issue.
+When an authorised body takes part in the production monitoring phase in accordance with the applicable European Union (EU) harmonisation legislation, its identification number must be included alongside the CE mark.